MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 #### 4. **Vikunja**
 A nice, lightweight todo [app](https://todo.misharubanov.com/) that let's me keep track of all necessary tasks on my own.
 This is just nice to give me total control over - it's similar to the variety of budgeting/finance apps - they aren't as great as the latest and greatest company apps, but the tradeoff seems well worth it to me.

-#### 5. **CodeServer**
-To be honest, this is a service I won't be using really often.
-This allows vscode to run on my server natively - but it's really only useful if I want to give my dev environment to someone else.
-A lot of the self-hosted community feels the same way - [it's just easier to use an SSH key instead of an in-browser server.](https://www.reddit.com/r/selfhosted/comments/15lqvyz/anyone_else_hosting_codeserver/) Personally, I prefer to use cursor and ssh directly from my local IDE.